Afudu/P6_OpenClassroom/README.md

 - A movie in a category is represented by the image of its cover.

-- Clicking on a featured movie’s image, opens a modal window displaying the following information:
+- Clicking on a featured movie’s image opens a modal window displaying the following information:

     The image of the movie cover,
     Title,